Requirements for the STEM Teaching Minor

 - Maintain a GPA of 2.7 or better.

-- Complete Step 1 and Step 2 with a grade of B- or better.
+- Complete Step 1: Inquiry Approaches to Teaching and Step 2: Inquiry-based Lesson Design with a grade of B- or better.

-- Submit a formal application to declare the STEM Teaching minor.
+- Submit to the UTeach office a formal application to declare the STEM Teaching minor.

 For all UTeach courses that require student teaching in an elementary, middle school or high school classroom, students must undergo and pass CORI (Criminal Offender Record Information) background checks for each K-12 school district in which they will be working.

 STEM Teaching Minor

-To earn the STEM Teaching Minor, math, science and engineering undergraduates must successfully complete the required 24 credits of UTeach coursework.
-For math teacher certification, math and computer science undergraduates must also take 92.210 Functions and Modeling.
+To earn the STEM Teaching Minor, undergraduates must successfully complete the required 24 credits of UTeach coursework and practicum.
+For math teacher certification, math and computer science undergraduates must also successfully complete Functions and Modeling and Geometry.
 Several of these UTeach courses also serve as Gen Ed or free electives course requirements.
-The 6-credit teaching practicum is completed during one semester of senior year and requires student to teach full days for the semester.
+The 6-credit teaching practicum is completed during the final semester of senior year and requires student to teach full days for the semester.